 By reworking existing controls of the keyboard, Noctivagous is making a program that facilitates natural and fluid drawing on the computer, using only standard computer hardware.
-This program is a product of extensive testing and research by John Pratt, the person who spearheaded Noctivagous so as to improve illustration programs.
+This program is a product of extensive testing and research by John Pratt, the person who spearheaded Noctivagous so as to improve illustration programs for improved artistic acceptability.

 The conveniences these programs offered for print and publication drove them into popular usage in the 1990's.
-The ease of laying out precision type and graphics overcame any aesthetic objections people had.
+The ease of laying out precision type and graphics overcame any aesthetic objections people had to some of the lesser aspects of the programs and how they accomplish designs.
 Professional designers could work entirely in computer files that could be passed around to co-workers and modified on demand.
 As a result, these programs quickly replaced graphic design studio tables and traditional tools, for better and worse.

 These programs shape our urban and commercial environment in comprehensive ways and are now the source of corporate logos to signage of nearly any kind as a person walks down the street of a major city.
 Commercial product packaging is now completely dependent on them.

 According to designers, the software company Adobe has effectively swallowed the fields of commercial art, graphics, and professional illustration because of how central computers have become to modern work and how it is tied to the Internet.
-Not using an Adobe product for professional graphic design is now equated with not having a career.
+Not using an Adobe product for professional graphic design is now equated with not having a career, unless a person is known specifically as a traditional artist.

 Additionally, these programs, because they were made in early computer days, lack crucial artistic ability in a multitude of areas compared to hand-drawn work and they also promote commonplace, default design behavior based on the functions of the programs.
 Designs, logos, and page layouts that are not actually good or professionally-made can still look like they were because of the computer and laser printer handling all of the line work that would normally be done by hand.
 Many times these programs allow people to produce plain or bland designs that come off as passable anyway to the typical viewer because of the computer and laser printer taking care of all aspects of the final product's craft, color, and line work.